schtibe/books/01-Scary-Smart.md

 ## General Summary

 Artificial Intelligence will happen regardless of whether we want it or not.
-It is already part of many things in our lives, such as the Algorithms on Social Media or Placing advertisments.
+It is already part of many things in our lives, such as the Algorithms on Social Media or Placing advertisements.
 The development will only accelerate exponentially.

 There might be scenarios where the introduction of AI will be good or bad for us, both are imaginable.
 The way it currently goes, it is more likely bad for us.
 The reason for that is that the motives of most people to develop and employ